The most popular drivers for high end Home Theater subs are

 THT Low Profile version.

-18 inches high, 72 inches long, it can be laid down or stood up on end, giving the
+18 inches high, 72 inches long, with a minimum width of 15 inches, it can be laid down or stood up on end, giving the

 If you crave bass in your home

-theatre that shames real theatres, look no further, Tuba HT is the one.
-And, loaded
+theater that shames real theaters, look no further, Tuba HT is the one.
+Loaded

 with the recommended Parts Express Dayton RSS390 HF4 driver, you can build a THT